Indonesian Navy: Integrated Maritime Surveillance Systems

 With various coastal radars, Indonesia has one of the world's longest Integrated Maritime Surveillance Systems (IMSS).
 The network covers more than 1,205 km of coastline in the Straits of Malacca and about 1,285 km of coastline in the Sulawesi Sea.

-The IMSS is a tightly integrated network of ship and shore based sensors, communications devices, and computing resources that collect, transmit, analyze and display a broad array of maritime data including Automatic Identification System (AIS), surface radar, surveillance cameras, Global Positioning System (GPS), equipment health monitors and radio transmissions of maritime traffic in wide operating areas.
+The IMSS is a tightly integrated network of ship and shore based sensors, communications devices, and computing resources that collect, transmit, analyse and display a broad array of maritime data including Automatic Identification System (AIS), surface radar, surveillance cameras, Global Positioning System (GPS), equipment health monitors and radio transmissions of maritime traffic in wide operating areas.
 Redundant sensors and multiple communication paths make the IMSS a robust and capable system.
 The IMSS enhances Indonesia's ability to detect, track, and monitor vessels passing through territorial and international waters.
 This capability is crucial to combating piracy, illegal fishing, smuggling, and terrorism within and around Indonesia's maritime borders.
 The IMSS is operated by the Indonesian Navy, and consists of 18 Coastal Surveillance Stations (CSS), 11 Ship-based Radars, two Regional Command Centers, and two Fleet Command Centers (Jakarta and Surabaya).